All Episodes

 He's testified a bunch of times, taking a fifth, right?

-I'm talking about this because like right now, I'm just talking about all the cases they have open against him.
+I'm talking about this, because like right now, I'm just talking about all the cases they have open against him.

-They have oh total, total something.
+They have total, total something.

 In the state of New York, they're going after him for like real estate fraud, right?

-And then I know in in Georgia, they're going after him for like um for so the New York one I've looked at.
+And then I know in Georgia, they're going after him for like, um, for so the New York one I've looked at, the New York one, I think it does not have wings, but Georgia, I haven't looked at.

-So I'm I'm a little bit I'm I'm reticent to comment on Georgia because I haven't read it, right?
+So I'm, I'm a little bit, I'm, I'm reticent to comment on Georgia because I haven't read it, right?

-Like I said, I I'm I'm pretty unbiased.
+Like I said, I'm, I'm pretty unbiased.

 If I read something, I think it's got teeth.

-I've never read the Georgia one.
+I read the Georgia one.

 I just know what they're going after him for.

-I I don't I didn't read it myself.
+I don't, I didn't read it myself.

-I just know that they're going after him over some election stuff, and I know in New York they went after they're going after him for some like real estate fraud allegedly.
+And I know in New York, they went after, they're going after him for some like real estate fraud, allegedly.

 Overall, overall, Trump has been the Teflon Don.

-Because he he typically has been able to do that, and a lot of these lawsuits are bullshit.
+Because he typically has been able to do that.

 If someone sends me something and I'm like, yeah, they got him on this, right?